 We also have our Wellbeing Directory and Manager Wellbeing Directory available on Moodle that contains both internal and external resources to support your mental and physical wellbeing.

-If you have further suggestions for resources we should develop or include, or you wish to request a Wellbeing Notice board kit, please email Occupational Health
+If you have further suggestions for resources we should develop or include please email Occupational Health

-If you have concerns about your mental or physical health, you can receive support or advice from Occupational Health via a referral from your line manager or your Employee Relations Advisor.
+If you have concerns about your mental or physical health, you can receive support or advice from Occupational Health via a referral from your line manager or your Employee Relations Adviser.

 Learn about the Automatic External Defibrillators (AED) devices installed throughout the University campuses for use in emergencies.